karate

 Third-degree black belts test for White Crane kata and dance, because like White Crane, they can then fly free to make their own way in the world - to open and run their own dojo, should they choose.

-White belt panel
+White belt prints

 Top left: Baby Steps

-"In my first class, there were several black belts, no brown, green with yellow stripes, white with green stripes, and me in the whitest of white.
+In my first class, there were several black belts, no brown, green with yellow stripes, white with green stripes, and me in the whitest of white.
 I'm taking my first tentative, crude basic-walking steps, with no notion of how far I'll go.

 Top right: Four Ways from Home